 Information on fellowship-related workshops for current graduate students can be found in the Deadlines and Events section of Scholar Development and Fellowships Advising.
 Resources for preparing applications can be found under Application Resources.

+Certain organizations outside of Temple University provide grants, fellowships, scholarships and other awards for graduate students.
 Learn more about the numerous external awards and funds available to graduate students.
-A selection of externally funded fellowships is also included below.

 Federal Stafford Loans

-Applying for Federal Stafford Loans requires completion of the Free Application for Federal Student Aid (FAFSA).
-At Temple University, unsubsidized Stafford loans up to a maximum amount of $20,500 annually are available to full-time graduate students.
+Applying for federal Stafford loans requires completion of the Free Application for Federal Student Aid (FAFSA).
+At Temple University, unsubsidized Stafford loans are available to full-time graduate students up to a maximum amount of $20,500 annually.